Making a complaint

 Prosecution proceedings are dealt with in the District Court where fines of up to $50,000 for an individual and $250,000 for a company can be imposed.

-The Board can only consider matters relating to the safety and compliance of electrical work.
+The Board can only consider matters relating to the safety and compliance of electrical work and is unable to assist with any contractual or commercial disputes.

 Disputes Tribunal of New Zealand(external link) handles matters relating to overcharging, damage to property or other matters of unsatisfactory service delivery.